Drunella/libefs/docs/manual.md

 You can block interrupts by calling sei and cli before and after calling libefs functions.

-libefs uses $37 (BASIC and KERNAL banked in) as memory configuration.
+libefs uses $37 (BASIC and KERNAL banked in) as memory configuration (processor port 0x01).
+It will restore the processor port before returning.
 If this conflicts with your interrupt usage you need to turn interrupts off before calling libefs functions.

 ## Allowed commands